Selected Ambient Works Volume II: Expanded edition

 In June 2024, Warp announced an expanded edition of the album on digital, triple CD, 4xLP and double cassette formats, remastered by Matt Colton.
 A 4xLP deluxe boxset came in a hinged oak case topped with an etched copper plate and accompanied by a booklet of design sketches.
 The cassettes were originally released as type II chrome cassettes, which were limited to 250 total copies.

 In September 2024, James released "th1 [evnslower]" for streaming platforms.
-It had previously appeared in James's SoundCloud archive in 2015.
+It had previously appeared in James's SoundCloud archive in 2015, and on the digital rerelease on James's Website.
 The composition of "th1 [evnslower]" was described as both slow and dark.
 On the same day of the release, Warp Records and James announced that listening parties for Selected Ambient Works Volume II (Expanded Edition) would take place at record shops across the United States, Canada, United Kingdom and Ireland.
 After the success of the chrome cassettes, Warp began production of a cassette variant made with ferric tape instead.
 In October 2024, James released the single "#3 / Rhubarb Orc.
 19.53 Rev" onto streaming platforms.

 On 4 October 2024, Selected Ambient Works Volume II (Expanded Edition) was officially released and included both bonus tracks and the previously excluded 19th track.
 James dedicated the re-release to his mother, Lorna, who had died in 2022.
 Another listening party took place at the Tate Modern in late October.